shaps80/InkKit/README.md

 To see it in action, checkout the included demo project which has some UI hooked up to show its usage.

-## Requirements
+## Platforms and Versions

-InkKit only depends on CoreGraphics and has no other external dependencies.
+InkKit is supported on the following platforms:

+* iOS 8.0 and greater
+* OSX 10.11 and greater

 ## Installation